 - Lower heat and simmer uncovered for approximately 1 hour.

 - Add lemon juice.
 Cook for another 30 mins, or until syrup is thick and set.

-- Allow to cool before cutting thread and placing curls in jar and covering with syrup.
+- Allow cooling before cutting thread and placing curls in the jar and covering with syrup.